-Staff will make day-to-day decisions about the length of time spent outside depending on the strength of the sun; children will not be allowed in the direct sunlight between 11.00am - 3.00pm on hot days.
+Staff will make day-to-day decisions about the length of time spent outside depending on the strength of the sun.
+Children will not be allowed in direct sunlight between 11.00am - 3.00pm on hot days between March and October, following NHS sun safety advice.
 Shaded areas are provided to ensure children are able to still go out in hot weather, cool down or escape the sun should they wish or need to.
 For further details please refer to our sun care policy.

-This policy was adopted on Signed on behalf of the nursery Date for review 09/2021 Alison Shipton 09/2022
+This policy was adopted on Signed on behalf of the nursery Date for review 09/2022 Alison Shipton 09/2023